fortrabbit/help/docs/install-symfony.md

 # This is from the "contrib" repository, you will be asked to confirm.
 Press `y`.
 ```

 After running the command, the `.htaccess` should have been copied to your /public folder.
-Open the file and replace `Options +FollowSymlinks` with `Options +SymLinksIfOwnerMatch`.
-That additional step is required to make it work on fortrabbit.

 ### Deploy with Git